gmansillo/Firedrive/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

 **Note: for support questions, please use the [Joomla!
 Forum](http://forum.joomla.org)**.
 This repository's issues are reserved for feature requests and bug reports.

+**Language:** you can describe the issue in English (preferred), Italian or Spanish.

 * **I'm submitting a ...**
   - [ ] bug report